855princekumar/yawcam-ai-dockerized/Readme.md

 So instead of running Yawcam-AI “manually,” this repo:

-✔ containerizes it,
+- containerizes it
-✔ gives it persistent state,
+- gives it persistent state
-✔ integrates it with edge telemetry,
+- integrates it with edge telemetry
-✔ aligns it with RTSP capture nodes,
+- aligns it with RTSP capture nodes
-✔ prepares future offload to Jetson-class accelerators, and ✔ fits it inside a modular edge ecosystem.
+- prepares future offload to Jetson-class accelerators
+- fits it inside a modular edge ecosystem

 The mindset behind this work: